Hounds and jackals: Diffusion

 This game is also known from Mesopotamia and the Caucasus.

 The game was spread to Mesopotamia in the late 3rd millennium BC and was popular until the 1st millennium BC.
 The game spread into Assyria, Israel, Anatolia, Babylon and Persia.

-During the archaeological excavations, boards were found from remains of Assyrian merchant colonies in Central Anatolia dated 19th-18th centuries B.C.
+During the archaeological excavations, boards were found from remains of Assyrian merchant colonies in Central Anatolia dated 19th–18th centuries B.C.
 There are options that these boards were brought to Anatolia from Mesopotamia by Assyrian traders, or through the connection between Cappadocia and Egypt.

 However, the game was popular in the Mediterranean and surrounding areas, where it preserved its general shape and rules wherever it was played.

 More than 68 gameboards of hounds and jackals have been discovered in the archaeological excavations in various territories, including Syria (Tell Ajlun, Ras el-Ain, Khafaje), Israel (Tel Beth Shean, Gezer), Iraq (Uruk, Nippur, Ur, Nineveh, Ashur, Babylon), Iran (Tappeh Sialk, Susa, Luristan), Turkey (Karalhuyuk, Kultepe, Acemhuyuk), Azerbaijan (Gobustan) and Egypt (Buhen, El-Lahun, Sedment).

 Other animals (horses, cats, or sparrowhawks) have been found on the top of the pegs, in addition to dogs and jackals, but no such pieces have been found in the Near East where this game was played from the beginning of the second millennium till the middle of the first millennium.
 Tokens made of ivory with a notch at the top found at Megiddo have been linked to board games.
 In this site, pins made of ivory with a top as a dog or jackal head were also revealed.
 Undecorated sticks were found at Ur.

 One of the examples of hounds and jackals was discovered in Necropolis B at Tepe Sialk in Iran.

 In April 2018, archaeologist Walter Crist from the American Museum of Natural History discovered the examples of 58 holes in Gobustan, Azerbaijan.
 After examining the rock shelters having complicated dot patterns carved on them, he includes this one of the samples of Hounds and Jackals.
-In his speech at the annual meeting of American Schools of Oriental Research in November, Crist linked this close relation as: “Bronze Age herders in that region must have had contacts with the Near Eastern world.
-Ancient games often passed across cultures and acted as a social lubricant.”
+In his speech at the annual meeting of American Schools of Oriental Research in November, Crist linked this close relation as: "Bronze Age herders in that region must have had contacts with the Near Eastern world.
+Ancient games often passed across cultures and acted as a social lubricant."

 Similarity with other board games

-Hounds and jackals has similar characteristics with other ancient two player race games games such as Twenty Squares, Royal Game of Ur or Senet.
+Hounds and jackals has similar characteristics with other ancient two player race games such as Twenty Squares, Royal Game of Ur or Senet.
 Like Senet, both have been found in Egyptian tombs and dated to the third millennium BC, also sticks were used in them.

 Twenty squares was widely spread to other territories such as Palestine, Iraq, Iran, Turkey, Syria and Cyprus as hounds and jackals games.
 As well as gaming rules are alike: the one who reaches the endpoint wins the game as it is in Hounds and Jackals.
 Dice, stones or other pieces are also used in this game to determine who should start first.